-Note: This guide was completed in July 2021.
-All information contained herein is current, as of July 31, 2021, unless otherwise noted.
+Note: All information contained herein is current, as of August, 2022, unless otherwise noted.
 Information may change over the course of the year.
 While some components, such as contact lists, will be sent out as needed during the academic year, any edits, additions, etc. will be reflected in the next year's edition.